DropD/alps_heisenberg_tinyvec/report/howto.md

 (Refer to the documentations for alps::lattice and boost::graph for more detail.)

-For the update step we will pick a random spin potential new direction vector for it.
+For the update step we will pick a random spin and a (potential) new direction vector for it.
-Those directions have to be uniformly distributed across the unit sphere.
+Each such direction must be uniformly distributed across the unit sphere.
 That's where `alps::uniform_on_sphere_n` comes in, as well as `random_spin()`.
 The same function is also used to create a random starting configuration.

-The `sweeps` variable will be used as a counter and will tell us together with `thermalization_sweeps` and `total_sweeps`, which we'll read in as parameters.
+The `sweeps` variable will be used as a counter by the base class to determine together with `total_sweeps` (read in from the `SWEEPS` parameter) when to stop the simulation loop.
+We use it in `measure() > thermalization_sweeps` to avoid measuring during thermalization and in `fraction_completed()` to determine how far the simulation has progressed.

 The last two variables can easily be calculated from parameters but are kept around because they're used often.